 Each month, we’re polling our Collider staffers to pick our favorite shows on TV right now.
 Every show is submitted with a point value: 3 is “must see,” 2 is “should see,” and 1 is for “if you have time.”
 Then we tally the votes and list out the series in order, starting with the highest votes tallied among our staff members, giving a sense not only of what we agree on, but allowing for a variety of niche favorites.

-Things can — and will — change up each month, so be sure to check back in as things are sure to shift around (right now we are all aligned on a few favorites, along with some niche choices below).
+Things can — and will — change up each month, so be sure to check back in as things are sure to shift around (right now we are all aligned on a few favorites, along with some personal standouts).
 Happy viewing!